PreBiotic vs ProBiotic – The Key Differences

 What Are Probiotic's ?

-Probiotic refers to the trillions of bacteria that are found throughout our gastrointestinal tract and play a vital role in the digestion of food and absorption of nutrients derived from the food which we consume.
+Probiotics on the other hand are a collection of trillions of bacteria that inhabit our gastrointestinal tract and play a crucial role in the digestion and absorption of nutrients from the food we consume.

 PreBiotic Foods